yext/search-core/docs/answers-core.filtercombinator.md

 ## FilterCombinator enum

-Indicates how the filters in a [CombinedFilter](./answers-core.combinedfilter.md) should be combined
+Indicates how the filters in a [CombinedFilter](./answers-core.combinedfilter.md) should be combined.

 <b>Signature:</b>